ssamyrepo/aws-eks-projects/RESTAPIusingMongoDB.md

 2. **Terminate the EC2 Instance**:
    - Go to the AWS EC2 console and terminate the instance if no longer needed.

----

-This guide provides a simple REST API application using MongoDB running on an AWS EC2 instance.
-Let me know if you need further assistance!